getify/You-Dont-Know-JS/scope-closures/ch1.md

 We've demonstrated that JS's scope is determined at compile time; the term for this kind of scope is "lexical scope".
 "Lexical" is associated with the "lexing" stage of compilation, as discussed earlier in this chapter.

-To narrow this chapter down to a useful conclusion, the key idea of "lexical scope" is that it's controlled entirely by the placement of functions, blocks, and variable declarations, in relation to each other.
+To narrow this chapter down to a useful conclusion, the key idea of "lexical scope" is that it's controlled entirely by the placement of functions, blocks, and variable declarations, in relation to one another.

 If you place a variable declaration inside a function, the compiler handles this declaration as it's parsing the function, and associates that declaration with the function's scope.
 If a variable is block-scope declared (`let` / `const`), then it's associated with the nearest enclosing `{ .. }` block, rather than its enclosing function (as with `var`).